elg0nz/cloud-to-butt/README.md

 ![](logo.png)

-Chrome extension that replaces occurrences of 'alt right' with 'White 💩 Supremacy'.
+Chrome extension that replaces occurrences of 'alt right' with 'White Supremacy 💩'.
 Because according to [This Wikipedia Article](https://en.wikipedia.org/wiki/Alt-right) both phrases are equivalent.
 (Emoji added for amusement purposes).